RubenSab/Stackade/README.md

 - `==`
 	- pops: `A`, `B`
 	- pushes: `(bool)` `true` if `A` equals `B` else `false`

 - `!=`
 	- pops: `A`, `B`
 	- pushes: `(bool)` false if `A` equals `B` else `true`

+- `stackHeight`
+    - pushes: the number of elements inside the Stack.

 ### 2.2.2.
 Numeric args operations